-The undersigned certifies that it has carefully checked all of the figures shown in its Bid Form and understands that the District shall not be responsible for any errors or omissions on the part of the undersigned in making up this bid.

-The undersigned certifies that it has carefully reviewed the accuracy of all statements in this Bid and attachments hereto.

-The undersigned understands that the District reserves the right to reject any or all bids, and to waive any irregularities or informalities in bids received.
-Award shall be made which, in the judgement of the District, is to the best interest of the District.
+- Bidder has carefully checked all of the figures shown in its Bid Form and understands that MPWMD shall not be responsible for any errors or omissions on the part of the undersigned in making up this bid. - Bidder has carefully reviewed the accuracy of all statements in this Bid and attachments hereto. - Bidder understands that MPWMD reserves the right to reject any or all bids, and to waive any irregularities or informalities in bids received.
+Award shall be made which, in the judgement of MPWMD, is to the best interest of MPWMD.
 It is agreed that this bid may not be withdrawn within a period of 90 days after the date set for the opening thereof.

-The undersigned certifies that it has examined and is fully familiar with all of the provisions of the Contract Documents and any addenda thereto.
+• Bidder has examined and is fully familiar with all of the provisions of the Contract Documents and any addenda thereto.

-In accordance with the Construction Specifications, the undersigned further agrees to so plan the work and prosecute it with such diligence that said work shall be commenced within 5 days after issuance of the notice to proceed.
-The backflush basin expansion work must be completed by November 30, 2018 so that the backflush basin is fully operational, and the remaining work must be completed by December 31, 2018.
+In accordance with the Construction Specifications, Bidder further agrees to so plan the work and prosecute it with such diligence that said work shall be commenced within 10 days after issuance of the notice to proceed.
+The work must be substantially completed by May 31, 2020 so that the works and facility are operational, and the remaining work must be completed by September 31, 2019.

-The undersigned agrees, if awarded the contract, that there shall be paid by the undersigned and all subcontractors under him, to all laborers, workmen, and mechanics employed in the execution of such contract or any subcontract thereunder, not less than the general prevailing rate of per diem wages, and rates for overtime and legal holidays in the locality in which the work is to be performed, as established by the State Director of the Department of Industrial Relations.
+Bidder agrees, if awarded the contract, Bidder and all subcontractors shall pay to all laborers, workpersons, and mechanics employed in the execution of such contract or any subcontract thereunder, not less than the general prevailing rate of per diem wages, and rates for overtime and legal holidays in the locality in which the work is to be performed, as established by the State Director of the Department of Industrial Relations.

-The undersigned or his or her subcontractors currently possess and agree to maintain valid Contractor's Licenses issued by the State of California necessary to prosecute the work.
+Bidder and subcontractors currently possess and agree to maintain valid Contractor's Licenses issued by the State of California necessary to prosecute the work.

-Bidder: Tax I.D.
+Bidder: Тах k I.D.
 Numb er:

-Business Addre ss: •
+Business Address:

-List all Co ontract or's Licer nse No.:
+List all Contractor's License No.:

-Telephor ne: ( ) e-mail :

-Ву: · Dated:
+Telephone: () e-mail:

+By (signature):

+Name (printed):

-Title:
+Title: Dated: